usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 1. One accessible public phone must be provided for each floor, unless the floor has two or more banks of phones, in which case there must be one accessible phone for each bank.
-2. All accessible public phones must be equipped with volume controls.In addition, 25 percent, but never less than one, of all other public phones must have volume controls.
+2. All accessible public phones must be equipped with volume controls.
+In addition, 25 percent, but never less than one, of all other public phones must have volume controls.
 3. One TDD or text telephone must be provided inside any building that has four or